marler8997/construct/modes.md

-Modes
+The Statement Mode
 ================================================================================

-When processing construct code, the mode affects how statements are handled.
-In the default mode, the statement handler checks that every statement evaluates to null, otherwise, it throws an error.
+When processing construct code, the "statement mode" affects how statements are handled.
+The default statement mode enforces that all statements evaluate to to null, otherwise, it throws an error.
 ```
 let a 1; // OK
 let b 2  // ERROR: unhandled statement value 'b'
 3        // ERROR: unhandled statement value '4'
 ```

-However this mode can be changed.
+The application can also define new statement modes using the 'defStatementMode' construct.
 Let's say you wanted every statement to be printed and evaluated as a number, like a calculator:
 ```
-defmode calculator source result
+defStatementMode calculator source result
 {
   if result == null {
     throw "in calculator mode, every statement must evaluate to a number";